WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      _"less than a third of sharks and rays went extinct at the end of the Cretaceous"_

+- cretin

+  1. noun(DEROGATORY·INFORMAL): a stupid person (used as a general term of abuse).

+  2. noun(DATED·MEDICINE): a person whose mental and physical development has been impaired by a deficiency of thyroid hormone in fetal or early life.

 - cricket

   1. noun: an insect related to the grasshoppers.
 The male produces a characteristic rhythmical chirping sound.